maxfish/vg4go/README.md

 Modified version of `NanoVGo <https://github.com/shibukawa/vg4go>`_.
 These are the main changes:
 * Removed support for mobile devices
-* Replaced github.com/goxjs/gl with github.com/go-gl/gl
+* Replaced github.com/goxjs/gl with github.com/go-gl/gl, and github.com/goxjs/glfw with github.com/go-gl/glfw
 * Upgraded to OpenGL 4.1 Core Profile
 * Reduced some wrapping code used in gl_backend
 * Removed the original documentation since the code has diverged.
 Look at the original documentation for more info